JSMarsh813/Reference/projects/ppt/tpn-dev-journal-9.md

 ---

-Did a tiny bit before work!
+I did a tiny bit before work!

-Fixed some pages so the profile image and profile name shows
+I fixed some pages so the profile image and profile name shows

-And got the backend logic for editing posts to work 🥳
+And I got the backend logic for editing posts to work 🥳

 ![showing the profile image and name showing at the top right corner](2023-02-01-showing-profile-image-and-name.jpg)